Battle of Beachy Head (1690): Aftermath

 The defeat of Beachy Head caused panic in England.
-Tourville had temporary command of the English Channel; it seemed that the French could at the same time prevent William from returning from Ireland across the Irish Sea and land an invading army in England.
+Tourville had temporary command of the English Channel.
+It seemed that the French could at the same time prevent William from returning from Ireland across the Irish Sea and land an invading army in England.
 Diarist John Evelyn wrote – "The whole nation now exceedingly alarmed by the French fleet braving our coast even to the very Thames mouth", a fear compounded by news from the Continent of French victory at the Battle of Fleurus on 1 July.
 To oppose the threatened invasion, 6,000 regular troops, together with the hastily organised militia, were prepared by the Earl of Marlborough for the country's defence.

 In the prevailing atmosphere of panic, no-one attributed the defeat to overwhelming odds.
+Evertsen said that Torrington had intentionally deserted the Dutch.
 Nottingham accused Torrington of treachery, informing William on 13 July "In plain terms ...
 Torrington deserted the Dutch so shamefully that the whole squadron had been lost if some of our ships had not rescued them."
 Nottingham was anxious to shift blame but no one disputed his interpretation.
-"I cannot express to you", wrote William to the Grand Pensionary Anthonie Heinsius in the Dutch Republic, "how distressed I am at the disasters of the fleet; I am so much the more deeply affected as I have been informed that my ships did not properly support those of the Estates, and left them in the lurch.
+"I cannot express to you", wrote William to the Grand Pensionary Anthonie Heinsius in the Dutch Republic, "how distressed I am at the disasters of the fleet.
+I am so much the more deeply affected as I have been informed that my ships did not properly support those of the Estates, and left them in the lurch.